- Introduction

 3.7 Handedness & Comfort

-All current Curado models are available in left‑ or right‑hand retrieve.
-Select the orientation that matches your dominant hand for comfortable cranking and angler agility.
+All Curado models come in left- or right-hand retrieves.
+Choose according to your dominant hand for optimal comfort.

 Model | Gear Ratios | Drag (lb) | Weight (oz) | Spool Type | MSRP (USD) |